 We are very excited about the new house…but now everything has to be torn down, boxed up, moved, and reassembled in a new place.

 We are probably going to have to take about 2 weeks off of school in order for me to maintain my sanity.

-I do have the task of finding the perfect spot for our new homeschool room though.
+I now have the task of finding the perfect spot for our new homeschool room though.
 And putting it all back together in a way that works for us.